This display celebrated two significant anniversaries for the island of Iona. Ran from 3 May to 7 July 2013.

-The Scottish island of Iona has two past events to commemorate this year:
+The Scottish island of Iona had two past events to commemorate in2013:

 - 1,450 years ago St Columba arrived on Iona

 - 75 years ago the Iona Community was founded.

 To join the celebrations, our treasures display from 3 May to 7 July focused on items associated with Iona that are in the National Library of Scotland's collections.

 Included was the Iona Psalter, along with manuscripts which show how important Columba was to Gaelic literature.
 Material from the Iona Community and the Iona Press is also on display.